-We met him on a hot summer afternoon.
+We met him on an incredibly hot summer afternoon.
 An hour later, he jumped in the truck and sat next to me.
 As we drove east, he watched the trees zoom by.
-Then he'd look at me with big happy and excited eyes.
+Then he'd look at me with big excited eyes.
 He was a throwaway.
 He was a little nervous about his very first warm water and soapy suds bath.
 But he soon relaxed as the water ran down his back to his feet and the red clay soil stains on his paws disappeared.
 He was throwaway.

 Meet Chipper.
 He is finally home. #adoptdontshop #mansbestfriend #meetChipper